 - Tips on Asian Studies course planning

-- Tips on Go Global experience in Asian countries
+- Tips on learning Asian languages

 Kristy Lin, 4th year Asian Area Studies, minor in Asian Canadian Migration, focus on East Asian popular culture and films

 Hello everyone!
 My name is Kristy and I am a second generation Chinese Canadian from Vancouver.
 I am currently in 4th year majoring in Asian Area Studies with a minor in Asian Canadian Migration (ACAM).
-Growing up here in Vancouver, I’ve experienced a fairly unique mix of both Asian and Western cultural influences and so the topics of identity and more importantly cultural identity/identities are very important to me.
+Growing up here in Vancouver, I’ve experienced a fairly unique mix of both Asian and Western cultural influences, and so the topics of identity and more importantly cultural identity/identities are very important to me.
 I think that we are very lucky that UBC has such a great department for Asian Studies and allowed me to pursue less traditional topics such as East Asian popular culture and films.
 After graduation, I hope to travel across Asia with plans to teach English in Korea and Japan.

 Harsimran Sachdeva, 4th year Asian Language and Culture, specializing in South Asia history and languages

 I recently graduated from UBC with a degree in Arts in South Asian Language and Culture.
-My academic focus was on the history and languages of the region of Central and South Asia specifically India, Pakistan, Iran, and Afghanistan.
+My academic focus was on the history and languages of the region of Central and South Asia: specifically India, Pakistan, Iran, and Afghanistan.
 During my time at UBC, I worked as a teaching assistant in the Asian Studies Department and a Student Assistant at the Centre for India and South Asia Research.
 I also spent a summer in Liberia interning at the United Nations Mission in Liberia and the Ministry of State.
 Currently, I am preparing to move back home to the United States where I will pursue a legal education this fall at the George Washington University Law School in DC.

 Aaron Throness, 4th year Asian Area Studies, specializing in Late Imperial China